breatheco-de/content/src/content/how-to/how-to-multiply-in-python.md

 def multProd(arr):
     return math.prod(arr)

-#Output: 120
+print(multProd(arr)) # Output: 120
 ```

 We covered different ways to multiply in python numbers, strings and lists (arrays of numbers) with different methos, from the most simple and usual one, as simple as using the **(*)** operator, to more complex ones using libraries like `numpy` or `math`.

-Hope you enjoy your reading and keep on the Geek side.
+Hope you enjoyed your reading and keep on the Geek side.